 Okay, using social media links may be a little more complicated than that:

 - You will need to interact with social media site itself, which may require you to learn a little bit about their associations and naming conventions.
-(See the survey title and meta description page for more info.
+(See the display name and survey description page for more info.
 These can be edited in your survey options.)

 - The referring social media site will be recorded as embedded data.
 Therefore, you will need to add an embedded data field to your survey and name it Q_SocialSource.

-- When you post a survey on social media, a logo will appear with a meta description and a title.
+- When you post a survey on social media, a logo will appear with a description and a display name.
 See the social media distributions support page to learn more.

 - Qualtrics uses pop-ups to connect to social media platforms.
 If you’re having difficulty accessing these features, try enabling pop-ups on your browser.